Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Fully Observed Amortized Causal Discovery

-To generate these simulations, we follow the description of the underlying physics of \citet{kipf2018neural} for the phase-coupled oscillators (Kuramoto) \citep{kuramoto1975self} and the particles connected by springs.
+\paragraph{Physics Simulations} To generate these simulations, we follow the description of the underlying physics of \citet{kipf2018neural} for the phase-coupled oscillators (Kuramoto) \citep{kuramoto1975self} and the particles connected by springs.
 In contrast to their simulations, however, we allow the connectivity matrix, which describes which time-series influences another, to be asymmetric.
 This way, it describes causal relations instead of correlations.

-For both datasets, we simulate systems with $N=5$ time-series.
+For both datasets, we generate 50,000 training and 10,000 validation samples.
+We restrict the number of test samples to 200, since the previous methods we compare to must be refit for each individual sample.
+We simulate systems with $N=5$ time-series.
 Our training and validation samples consist of $T=49$ time-steps, while the test-samples are $T=99$ time-steps long.
 This increased length allows us to infer causal relations on the first half of the data, and to test the future prediction performance on the second half (with $k=\{1,...,49\}$).
+In Figure \ref{fig:noisy_datasets}, we show some examples of both the particles and Kuramoto datasets in the noiseless setting and with added noise.